Maine lawmakers approve purchase of machine that can test for coronavirus

-The Legislature’s Appropriations Committee has unanimously approved funding for the immediate purchase of a machine at the state laboratory that can test for the coronavirus.
+The Maine Legislature’s budget committee has unanimously approved funding for the immediate purchase of a machine at the state laboratory that can test for the coronavirus.

-Department of Health and Human Services Deputy Commissioner Ben Mann said the new device will replace a 13-year-old unit that can’t test for the coronavirus.
+Deputy Commissioner Ben Mann of the Maine Department of Health and Human Services said the new device will replace a 13-year-old unit that can’t test for the coronavirus.

 “It’s a higher level, it performs tests quicker, and it can perform not only coronavirus extraction testing, but influenza A and B and a couple of others,” Mann said.

-Earlier this month, the state sent a sample from a potential coronavirus patent to the federal CDC in Atlanta, which came back negative.

-“We had to because we did not have the equipment or the test kits or the procedures from federal CDC to actually perform that,” Mann said.
-“We took a sample, sent it into Atlanta and it took about two and one-half days, and it came back negative.”
+“We had to because we did not have the equipment or the test kits or the procedures from federal CDC to actually perform that,” says Mann.
+“We took a sample, sent it into Atlanta, and it took about two and one-half days, and it came back negative.”

 This article appears through a media partnership with Maine Public.